Are you solving the right problems?

 There are several approaches.
-There are your more strategy consultancy-style approaches.
-Then there are your design thinking-style approaches, born out of human-centred design.
+There are strategy consultancy-style approaches.
+Then there are design thinking-style approaches, born out of human-centred design.
 And there is a growing application of systemic design-style approaches, based on systems theory.
 Each method has its pros and cons, and you don’t necessarily use one method over another.
 At Etch Horizon, we blend these approaches.

 What about organisations that don’t think there’s a problem?

 There are those businesses that are not interested, right now.
 Perhaps everything is running smoothly.
 A lengthy strategy process has run its course, the year one budget has been set.
 The personal and political dynamics have died down and everyone is getting on with the immediate priorities.
-Sometimes in these cases we use futures thinking to probe uncertainties and look at what is happening from an ‘outside in’ view, to explore what Rita McGrath calls ‘inflection points’, moments where not pivoting or renewing business models would result in a loss of ‘transient advantage.’
+Sometimes in these cases, we use futures thinking to probe uncertainties and look at what is happening from an ‘outside in’ view, to explore what Rita McGrath calls ‘inflection points’, moments where not pivoting or renewing business models would result in a loss of ‘transient advantage.’
 We forecast potential scenarios for the future and think about proprietary transformation potential in this light.
-Every business can look at their winning aspirations and spot the deviations that warrant exploration early.
+Every business can look at its winning aspirations and spot the deviations that warrant exploration early.

 To innovate, you need to understand what is happening now.
 This starts with good data about problems.
 How are people’s needs being met today and which needs are not being met?
 Which growing areas of the operating arena is the business not set up properly to serve?
 Is your existing strategy aligned to address this?